About the Award

 - Clarity and completeness of abstract

-Awardees are selected from among the gender-based abstracts submitted to either the 2017 Annual Research Meeting or 2017 Interest Group Meetings.
+Awardees are selected from among the gender-based abstracts submitted to either the Annual Research Meeting or the Interest Pre-Conference Sessions.
 Each abstract is independently reviewed by at least two members of the Abstract Review Committee and scored based on the quality of the research, its relevance to gender-based research, the clarity and completeness of the abstract and its contribution to gender-based health services research or health policy.